francescakubica/Personal_Portfolio/README.md

 - Resume-style **Experience** section with animated company cards
 - Projects organized by **Class**, **Work**, and **Future Ideas**
 - Fun SVGs, custom icons, and of course — lots of Hello Kitty 💖
+- ✉️ **Contact form** powered by EmailJS with working auto-reply and message forwarding
-- Fully deployed with GitHub Pages
+- 🖥️ Fully deployed with GitHub Pages

 ---